nandobas/minix/README.md

 ![](img/03.png)

-now log into the minix terminal.
+And now, login into the minix terminal.\n
 Voilà!

 ```sh